Shared Folder Settings

 - SMB — to connect to a network shared folder using the SMB (CIFS) protocol.

-- If the network shared folder requires authentication, select the This share requires access credentials check box and select from the list a user account that has access permissions on this shared folder.
+- [For an SMB shared folder] If the network shared folder requires authentication, select the This share requires access credentials check box and select from the list a user account that has access permissions on this shared folder.
 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add credentials.
 The user name must be specified in the DOMAIN\USERNAME format.

 - Click Advanced to specify advanced settings for the backup job.
 To learn more, see Specify Advanced Backup Settings.